mikebrad140/ST558---Project-2/Entertainment.md

     id="toc-introduction-to-the-project-to-be-completed-by-yejun">Introduction
     to the Project (To be Completed by Yejun)</a>
   - <a href="#import-the-data" id="toc-import-the-data">Import the Data</a>
-  - <a href="#split-the-data-just-setting-an-example-up---not-final"
+  - <a href="#splitting-the-data-into-test-and-training-datasets"
-    id="toc-split-the-data-just-setting-an-example-up---not-final">Split the
+    id="toc-splitting-the-data-into-test-and-training-datasets">Splitting
-    data (Just setting an example up - not final)</a>
+    the data into test and training datasets</a>
   - <a href="#summarizations-both-michael-and-yejun"
     id="toc-summarizations-both-michael-and-yejun">Summarizations (Both
     Michael and Yejun)</a>